 It is mid-August when Skyrail’s Marketing Manager, Marni Barnett, takes us on a ride we’ll never forget.

 The Skyrail Rainforest Cableway Experience

-Over 7.5 kilometres, the Skyrail Rainforest Cableway carries you just meters above dense tropical rainforest, part of picturesque Barron Gorge National Park.
+Over 7.5 kilometres, the Skyrail Rainforest Cableway carries you just meters above the dense tropical rainforest, part of picturesque Barron Gorge National Park.
 Thanks to this Cableway, millions of visitors can experience the rainforest without touching the ground.
-An experience including spectacular views of tree tops, the panoramic landscapes of the Coral Sea, Cairns city, and the lush Cairns Highlands.
+An experience including spectacular views of treetops, the panoramic landscapes of the Coral Sea, Cairns city, and the lush Cairns Highlands.